joshayoung/testing-principles-with-xamarin/unit-testing.md

 * GIVEN: I have a constructor that accepts params with default values.
 * WHEN: I write my test for my constructor.
 * THEN: I should test that the default values are set correctly.

-(This prevents degradation from the original design intent of the class.)

 ```csharp
     public class Player